Blog Posts

 Consider this example on the importance of data usability.
 A study from the University of Texas-Austin found if the median Fortune 1000 business increased its data usability by just 10%, it would translate to an increase in $2 billion in total revenue every year.
 Further, increasing both the quality of data and the ability of employees to access it by just 10% can increase return on equity by 16%.

-For more tips on cleaning up your organization’s data, read our Data Management and the Supply Chain blog.
-For strategies on implementing supply chain analytics into your supply chain, contact our team to learn more.
+For more tips on cleaning up your organization’s data, read our Data Management and the Supply Chain blog and view our Insights & Analytics solutions.